Cosworth: Corporate history

 Cosworth supplied its last premier class racing engines to one F1 team in 2013, the Marussia F1 Team.

 Internal combustion engines

 Early types

 The following is the list of initial products, with cylinder heads modified, but not originally designed by Cosworth, on Ford Kent engine cylinder blocks.
-The exceptions were Mk.XVII and MAE (modified Anglia engine), which had intake port sleeves for downdraft carburettors brazed into the stock cast iron cylinder head, in place of the normal side draft ports, thus could be considered Cosworth designs.
+The exceptions were Mk.XVII and MAE, which had intake port sleeves for a downdraft carburettor brazed into the stock cast iron cylinder head, in place of the normal side draft ports, thus could be considered Cosworth designs.